-Labs/Shops: For the safety and well-being of our faculty and students, classrooms and other spaces on campus have been reconfigured to provide appropriate social distances within these spaces.
-This mitigation refers to a review by Marotta/Main Architects, and Academic Affairs in conjunction with faculty.
-Labs, shops and offices have been assessed for capacity based on each room's square footage and a 6' perimeter, to the greatest extent possible, between each student, and between faculty and students, in order to meet recommended safe distancing guidelines.
+Labs/Shops: For the safety and well-being of our faculty and students, classrooms and other spaces on campus have been reconfigured to provide appropriate social distances within these spaces to the greatest extent possible.

-Each instructor may identify expanded protocols or guidelines specific to their lab or shop that exceed the basic guidelines set for the College.
+Each instructor may identify expanded protocols or guidelines specific to their lab or shop.
 Students are expected to abide by these procedures to ensure a safe and sanitary work environment.

-Expanded In-person Model: The model for fall 2021 expands the on-campus experience by providing for in-person learning for all labs and shops (on campus).
-General Education classes will remain virtual.
-Student activities and clubs will resume in person, and athletics will resume.
+Expanded In-person Model: The model for fall 2021 expanded the on-campus experience by providing for in-person learning for all labs and shops (on campus), while General Education classes were virtual.
+General Education classes will return to in-person classes beginning spring 2022 semester.
+Student activities and clubs will resume in person, and athletics will resume within the guidelines set by NJCAA, the Seaboard Conference, and other national collegiate sports organizations, and in compliance with this Health & Safety plan.